hashbang/signup-ssh/README.md

 ## Design

-1. Should use the API rather than LDAP directly, so that compromising the custom SSHd is not critical.
+- [ ] Should use the API rather than LDAP directly, so that compromising the custom SSHd is not critical.
-2. Should lookup the public keys against Github to see if they can be found.
+- [ ] Should lookup the public keys against Github to see if they can be found.
       Use that to prefill the onboarding info (and hopefully make the user take note of that privacy issue).
-3. Should check for common SSH security issues (X11 forwarding, SSH agent forwarding, GPG agent forwarding, `UseRoaming`, weak SSH keys, ...)
+- [ ] Should check for common SSH security issues:
+  - [ ] X11 forwarding
+  - [ ] SSH agent forwarding
+  - [ ] GPG agent forwarding
+  - [ ] `UseRoaming`
+  - [ ] weak SSH keys

 ## UX thoughts